Shippable/docs/sources/ci/push-docker-registry.md

 ## Sample project

 Here are some links to a working sample of this scenario.
-This is a simple Node.js application that runs some tests and then pushes the image to a Docker Private Registry.
+This is a simple Node.js application that runs some tests and then pushes the image to a Docker Registry.

 **Source code:**  [devops-recipes/ci-push-docker-private-registry](https://github.com/devops-recipes/ci-push-docker-private-registry).